eseglem/pycql2/README.md

 Each file in `tests/data/json/` is a standalone `cql2-json` example.
 There will be at least one corresponding file in `tests/data/text` which is a `cql2-text` equivalent.
 These corresponding examples should always convert back and forth identically.
 Since there are multiple ways to write the same thing in `cql2-text` there may be additional numbered alternative examples like `-alt01`.
 These will all parse to the same json, which in turn will output the main text example.

-Coverage: 97% on the pydantic models, 92% on the lark transformer.
+Coverage: 98% on the pydantic models, 97% on the lark transformer.

 Still need to add tests for:
 Array Operations
-Arithmetic
-Casei
-Accenti

 Need additional tests to cover:
 Parts of Boolean Expression and Boolean Term MultiPoint
 GeometryCollection
+Complex Arithmetic